More improvement needed says Derenalagi

 He says the game plan was not executed well which was a contributing factor to the loss.

-“There’s a lot of improvement we need to see in today’s game and i think we’ll need to go back and regroup because we need to count every game as a final because today we just showed lack of execution in our game plan”
+“There’s a lot of improvement we need to see in today’s game and I think we’ll need to go back and regroup because we need to count every game as a final because today we just showed a lack of execution in our game plan”

 Derenalagi says the players will need to regroup and it will start today.